godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-3.md

 ---

-*The cover illustration is from* [**Lucid Blocks**](https://store.steampowered.com/app/3495730/Lucid_Blocks/?curator_clanid=41324400), *a game where you explore, build and survive in a cryptic expanse oozing with dreamlike oddities and esoteric critters.
+*The cover illustration is from* [**Lucid Blocks**](https://store.steampowered.com/app/3495730/Lucid_Blocks/?curator_clanid=41324400), *a game where you explore, build, and survive in a cryptic expanse oozing with dreamlike oddities and esoteric critters.
 You can buy the game on [Steam](https://store.steampowered.com/app/3495730/Lucid_Blocks/?curator_clanid=41324400), and follow the developers on [Bluesky](https://bsky.app/profile/ericalfaro.dev), [YouTube](https://www.youtube.com/channel/UC3zEYHyy2tWcg71AzlD-A1g), or [Discord](https://discord.gg/lucidblocks).*

 ## Highlights

 ### GUI: Add transform offset to Control nodes

-One of the most long-awaited features in Godot's GUI system is to be able to translate, rotate or scale a Control node without it affecting the rest of the container.
+One of the most long-awaited features in Godot's GUI system is to be able to translate, rotate, or scale a Control node without it affecting the rest of the container.
 This is most notably used for animation purposes, so that buttons can smoothly slide in view or fade away with a scale change.

-However, Godot's various Container nodes apply the position, rotation and scale to their children, which means any changes made to the children's transform is lost when the container is sorted again (which occurs when children are added, removed or moved in the scene tree).
+However, Godot's various Container nodes apply the position, rotation, and scale to their children, which means any changes made to the children's transform is lost when the container is sorted again (which occurs when children are added, removed, or moved in the scene tree).
 The new transform offset properties implemented by [Timo Schwarzer](https://github.com/timoschwarzer) in [GH-87081](https://github.com/godotengine/godot/pull/87081) aim to address this limitation in a self-contained manner, similar to the `transform` property in <abbr title="Cascading Style Sheets">CSS</abbr>.

 <img src="/storage/blog/dev-snapshot-godot-4-7-dev-3/render-transform-properties.webp" alt="Render transform properties in the inspector"/>